Users outraged after discovering a "basic" flaw in the expensive iPhone 13

 The response the user got when they contacted customer service was that they didn’t know if it was actually a hardware or software problem and that they were working on a fix.
 It is expected that in the coming weeks, Apple will be able to resolve this demand from its customers.

-At the moment, the problem keeps appearing after more than two months after the release of iOS 15.2 update and it seems to be going on for a while, as there is no solution in beta 15.3 as well.
+At the moment, the issue keeps popping up more than two months after the release of iOS 15.2 update and seems to be going on for a while, since the fix is not seen in the beta 15.3 update either.

 According to Twitter user appletesterrus, some video calling apps like FaceTime have already added noise cancellation to correct this issue so that audio can be heard clearly.